clojure-finance/hku-cim-trades/README.md

 Common Q&A:
 1.

-Q: I placed my order and it should have executed but the trade is not shown in my trade file?
+Q: I placed my order and it should have executed but the trade is not shown in my trade file?<br>
 A: Note that the trade file is only updated at around 11am HKT the next day for each trading day, so if you just wait a day it may show up.
-If it still does not show up, please check your formatting, any invalid data types or extra spaces may have triggered an error which will cause your order to be noted as invalid e.g. Invalid date: 10/10/2025 | Correct date: 2025-10-10 e.g. Invalid formatting: ...buy,  100,... | Correct formatting: ...buy,100,...
+If it still does not show up, please check your formatting, any invalid data types or extra spaces may have triggered an error which will cause your order to be noted as invalid<br>
+e.g. Invalid date: 10/10/2025 | Correct date: 2025-10-10<br>
+e.g. Invalid formatting: ...buy,  100,... | Correct formatting: ...buy,100,...
 (No extra spaces)